-Africa HR Solutions takes care of employer of record services to clients that are looking to recruit employees and process payroll without setting up a branch office or subsidiary in South Africa.
+Africa HR Solutions takes care of South Africa Employer of Record services to clients that are looking to recruit employees and process payroll without setting up a branch office or subsidiary in South Africa.
 Your candidates are hired through Africa HR Solutions South Africa Employer of Record (South Africa EOR) according to local labor laws and can be on-boarded in days rather than the months it usually requires.
 The individual is assigned to work on your staff, working on your institution’s behalf exactly as if he or she was your employee.

 As always, we guarantee 100% compliance for your business in Africa.

 South Africa is the most southern state in Africa and the Eastern Hemisphere.
 The country boasts a population of 60,041,996 inhabitants.
 There are 11 official languages in South Africa, while English is the most commonly used in business, the most commonly spoken first language is Zulu, by about 23% of the population.

 South Africans tend to be very friendly people, but you will need to spend time establishing a rapport before getting down to business and having a local business partner to smooth the way can be extremely helpful.
 Appointments should be scheduled far in advance, negotiations can take a long time, and you should not expect much movement in prices.
 Contracts should include deadlines, but South African often view them as changeable.